TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 - `std::map` is a binary search tree, giving `O(log n)` search time on average (where `n` is the number of entries).
 - `std::unordered_map` is a hashmap, giving `O(1)` search time on average.
 Takes more space though.

+As the value of n increases, the number of operations required for `std::map` will increase at a faster rate compared to `std::unordered_map`.
+This is because `std::unordered_map` is not affected by the number of entries in the map (except in the case of rehashing); hence, the constant time complexity, `O(1)`.

 In the interest of performance, it's typical to opt for `unordered_map`.

+But in our case, since a node only has 256 possible edges (`char`), the potential speed boost is limited, and the choice between `map` and `unordered_map` is debatable. ¯\\\_(ツ)\_/¯
 {% enddetails %}

 ### On Scoping

 An object in C++ has a **constructor** and **destructor**, functions that run at the beginning and end of its lifetime.
 The object's ***scope*** affects the placement of its constructor and destructor.^[This also depends on optimisations, and whether the object contains any other classes.
-In some cases, constructors or destructors may be inlined or(optimised) vanquished completely.]
+In some cases, constructors or destructors may be inlined or optimised away.]

 Let’s look at some examples: